How much do you think online alcohol sales increased during the pandemic?

 When it comes to social media, the alcohol industry knows what they’re doing.
 Despite strict advertising rules and age restrictions, they’ve managed to create engaging content, adopt new formats, create alluring alcohol marketing campaigns, and engage with their audiences.
 However, there’s still room for improvement.
 Read on to learn how alcohol brands are spending on social media and discover possible solutions to cut costs.

-When it comes to Facebook advertising, alcohol brands are among the top three industries that have the highest CPC at about 14 cents.
-With the growing advertising cost on the platform, alcohol brands have the ability to truly experiment with new advertising formats, content ideation, and targeting that can make their budget go even further.
+When it comes to Facebook advertising, alcohol brands are among the top three industries that have the highest CPC at around $0.20.
+With the growing advertising cost on the platform, alcohol brands must experiment with new advertising formats, content ideation, and targeting that can make their budget go even further.

-With a variety of different ad placements, available alcohol advertisers can experiment to reach their audiences in unique ways while simultaneously bringing down costs.
+With a variety of different ad placements, all advertisers can experiment to reach their audiences in unique ways while simultaneously bringing down costs.

-When it comes to Instagram, we see a similar trend with over 80% of alcohol marketing ad campaigns displayed on the News Feed.
-However, while less than 20% of alcohol campaigns are placed on Facebook Stories, 40% are posted to Instagram Stories.
+When it comes to Instagram, nearly 60% of alcohol marketing ad campaigns are displayed on the News Feed.
+However, while less than 10% of alcohol campaigns are placed on Facebook Stories, 40% were posted to Instagram Stories.

-Of course, Instagram has less ad placement options which can partially account for such a huge difference.
+Of course, Instagram has fewer ad placement options, which can partially account for such a huge difference.
 But it also sheds light on how popular Instagram Stories have become over the past year.

-Even more impressive is that advertising via Instagram Stories is actually cheaper for alcohol brands.
-In fact, when it comes to CPC, Instagram Ads placed in Stories are 7% cheaper than ads placed on the feed.
-It may not seem like a lot, but with hundreds of ad campaigns running costs can easily add up quickly.
+Even more interesting is that advertising via Instagram Stories is actually cheaper for alcohol brands.
+In fact, when it comes to CPC, Instagram Ads placed in Stories are marginally cheaper than ads placed on the feed.
+It may only be a small margin, but with hundreds of ad campaigns running costs can easily add up quickly.

 With over 500 million daily active users, Instagram Stories should be utilized more as an opportunity for advertising.
 There are plenty of great alcohol marketing examples and some of the most renowned alcohol brands are already using Instagram Stories to their full potential.

 Luckily there are social media tools available that can make this process painless.
-With Socialbakers you can browse through the largest influencer database, getting AI influencer recommendations that match your different audience personas.
+Socialbakers’ AI can help you to identify the right influencers for your audience, and match recommendations with your different audience personas.
 Each influencer is also given a score that reflects how effective their performance will be.

 But keep in mind, selecting influencers is just half of the battle.
 When it comes to alcohol marketing, it’s absolutely vital to brief influencers you work with on content limitations.
 While this has become second-nature for alcohol brand’s marketing teams, it’s likely completely new for influencers unless they’ve worked with age-restricted products in the past.